y-pleim/adiabatic_fermi_hubbard/docs/html/_sources/getting_started.rst.txt

     -59.616063058660416

-However, for the reasons discussed in the previous two examples, this veracity of this value depends on whether the condition :math:`t >> (E_0-E_1)^2`
+However, for the reasons discussed in the previous two examples, this veracity of this value depends on whether the condition :math:`t >> (E_0-E_1)^2` holds.
 Note that lattices of this size have been solved using exact diagonalization techniques, which may offer a route to validating the above result **[7]**.